Mecry-git/MyJavaCodes/README.md

 # MyJavaCodes
-Hallo!I'm Mecry!!!
+Hello!
+I am a chinese programmer Mecry!!!
-This is my Java Codes.It's my learn Java to use codes.Thanks!
+They are my works when I learning java.
-Welcome to read me!!!(I'm a Chinese)
+It may not so well but welcome to read this.